Cryptolens/docs/examples/verified-trials.md

 You can define which features should count as trial by [editing feature definitions](/web-interface/feature-definitions) on the product page.

+> Note: the duration of the trial is 15 days by default.
+You can change that by creating an access token that has **FeatureLock** set to the number of days the trial should be valid.
+We recommend to create a separate access token for `Key.CreateTrialKey` since the feature lock can interfere with other methods, such as Activate (where it acts as mask for fields).

 ## Example

 In order to create a trial key, you only need to call `Key.CreateTrialKey`.
 This method will either return a new trial key or an existing one (if this command was called before).